mac-cain13/Black-Friday-Deals/README.md

 Lasso is a powerful window manager for macOS that allows you to easily move and resize windows with your mouse or keyboard.

+### 💸 [Bezel](https://getbezel.app/) - 50% OFF during Black Friday weekend, Nov 29 - Dec 2

+Mirror any iPhone with a slick device frame and capture good looking screenshots and recordings right on your Mac.

 <p>&nbsp;</p>

 ## 📌 Productivity Software